roger2000hk/godbase/maps/README.md

 ### status
 Basic functionality and testing in place, and evolving on a daily basis.
 The rest of godbase is currently being built on top, there are plenty of examples in the other packages.

-### benchmarks
+### performance
-Several parameters are available for tuning the tests, they are defined in test.go
+The short story is that sorted implementations are around 3-5 times slower than native maps for 100k elems; a properly tuned hashed one is comparable to a native map.
+Several parameters are available for tuning the benchmarks, they are defined in test.go

 ```
 	go test -bench=.*